liru0126/liru0126.github.io/collections/2022_tcsvt/tcsvt2022.md

 @article{li2022uphdr,
-  title={Uphdr-gan: Generative adversarial network for high dynamic range imaging with unpaired data}, author={Li, Ru and Wang, Chuan and Wang, Jue and Liu, Guanghui and Zhang, Heng-Yu and Zeng, Bing and Liu, Shuaicheng}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, volume={32},
+  title={UPHDR-GAN: Generative Adversarial Network for High Dynamic Range Imaging with Unpaired Data}, author={Li, Ru and Wang, Chuan and Wang, Jue and Liu, Guanghui and Zhang, Heng-Yu and Zeng, Bing and Liu, Shuaicheng}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, volume={32},